 In order to make bone meal, you must dry out the bones, generally by placing them in the oven at high temperatures for a few hours.
 If a dog or soup pot has cleaned off the bones first, that’s ideal.
 Otherwise, after the meat and marrow is cooked and loosened you can remove it yourself and then put the bones back in to become brittle.

 Once brittle, crush the bones with a mortar and pestle or your food processor (carefully).
 Now you’ve got bone meal.
 Remember, only animals that need grit can eat bone meal.

 We’ve already mentioned a few ways you can use the head, including scooping out the brains for tanning, but there are some other ways.

 I know, it may take some getting used to, but you can make head cheese, soup stock, and other dishes out of animal heads.
-My favorite head cheese recipe comes from “Odd Bits: How to Cook the Rest of the Animal,” by Jennifer McLagan.
+My favorite head cheese recipe comes from “,” by Jennifer McLagan.